1972 Manila bombings

 The 1972 Manila bombings were a series of "about twenty explosions in Metro Manila in the months after the Plaza Miranda bombing and immediately preceding Ferdinand Marcos' proclamation of Martial Law".
-The came on March 15, 1972, and the last took place on September 11, 1972 - twelve days before martial law was announced on September 23.
+The first occurred on March 15, 1972, and the last took place on September 11, 1972 - twelve days before martial law was announced on September 23.

 The Marcos administration officially attributed the explosions to communist "urban guerillas", and Marcos included them in the list of "inciting events" that served as rationalizations for martial law.
 Marcos' political opposition questioned the attribution of the explosions to the communists, noting that the only suspects caught in connection to the explosions were linked to the Philippine Constabulary.

 Bombing sites included the Palace Theater and Joe's Department Store on Carriedo Street, both in Manila; the offices of the Philippine Long Distance Telephone Company (PLDT), Filipinas Orient Airways, and Philippine American Life and General Insurance Company (PhilamLife); the Cubao branch of the Philippine Trust Company (now known as PhilTrust Bank); the Senate Publication Division and the Philippine Sugar Institute in Quezon City, and the South Vietnamese embassy.
 The incident in the Carriedo shopping mall killed one woman and injured about 40, the only incident involving casualties.